 It seems pretty clear because most teenagers have some type of acne.
 What if puberty is gone, and you still have comedones?
 According to Bershad’s study, acne may persist into adulthood.
 Adult acne is associated with the same combination of factors, except that hormones are not as crazy as they are during puberty.

 How to Get Rid of Closed Comedones?

-- Do professional or at-home extractions.
+Do professional or at-home extraction.
 This procedure can help jump-start your treatment and make your skin look better while you’re waiting for your comedonal acne treatments to work.

 Best Closed Comedones Treatments

 Salicylic acid is not for everyone and shouldn’t be used on damaged or irritated skin.
 We also strongly recommend you avoid it if you are allergic to aspirin or are pregnant.
 The ingredient only suits people with oily or combination skin.
 Salicylic acid dissolves dead cells and treats non-inflammatory lesions.
 For the very first time, apply a small amount of it to your wrist to test your reaction.
 Use either gel with salicylic acid (0.5–5%) once a day or cleanser/toner/serum (1–2%) one to two times a day.

 Retinol is an excellent remedy for moderate acne.
 It decreases sebum production, treating existing comedones and preventing them from reoccurring.
 Start with a pea-sized amount of 0.25% OTC formula.
 Use the product once, then wait for 4 days to check the skin reaction.
 If you notice redness or severe irritation, apply retinol no more often than every 3-4 days for the first 2-3 weeks.
 After the period of “retinization,” use the product every other night and watch for any side effects.
 Wear SPF daily because sunlight reduces the efficacy of the product.